 this Act includes the regulations and orders made in pursuance of the regulations;

-Tonnage Measurement Convention has the same meaning as in Part XA of the Navigation Act 1912 of the Commonwealth;
+Tonnage Convention has the meaning given in the Navigation Act 2012 (Commonwealth) section 14(1);

-trading ship has the same meaning as in the Western Australian Marine Act 1982.
+trading ship has the meaning given in the Shipping Registration Act 1981 (Commonwealth) section 3(1).

 (2) A reference in a section of this Act to a prescribed officer shall be read as a reference to the person for the time being occupying, or performing the duties of, an office in the Department or public authority of the State that deals with matters arising under that section, being an office that is prescribed for the purposes of that section.